Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-• Rectal Diazepam – ‘Rectal’ means to administered the drug into the rectal mucosa through the anal opening
+• Rectal Diazepam: Administered into the rectal mucosa through the anal opening.

-• Buccal Midazolam – ‘Buccal’ means a route to administer the drug into the space between a persons gum and cheek.
+• Buccal Midazolam: Administered into the space between a person's gum and cheek.

-• Rectal Diazepam commonly used as an emergency treatment since 1917
+• Rectal Diazepam has been commonly used as an emergency treatment since 1917.

-• One version of Buccal Midazolam is licensed for children
+• One version of Buccal Midazolam is licensed for children; others are available for all ages but are currently unlicensed.

-• The licensing situation may change in the future
+• The licensing situation for Buccal Midazolam may change in the future.

-• Midazolam Maleate is an ‘Unlicensed Medication’ within the UK Medicines Act and EU Pharmaceutical Directive
+• Midazolam Maleate is an unlicensed medication under the UK Medicines Act and EU Pharmaceutical Directive.

 • Buccal Midazolam is a controlled medication and is prescription only.